MicrosoftDocs/sql-docs/docs/t-sql/statements/set-fmtonly-transact-sql.md

 ## Examples

-The following Transact-SQL code example set `FMTONLY` to `ON`.
+The following Transact-SQL code example sets `FMTONLY` to `ON`.
 This setting causes SQL Server to return only metadata information about the selected columns.
+Specifically, the column names are returned.
 No data rows are returned.

-The test stored procedure `prc_gm29` returns the following:
+In the example, the test execution of stored procedure `prc_gm29` returns the following:

 - Multiple rowsets.
 - Columns from multiple tables, in one of its `SELECT` statements.